 PVC pipes, glue sockets and Bottom Support System (BSS)

-The riser pipes of the BluePump are made of strong BOODE PVC pipes, which are connected to eachother with custom made PVC glue-sockets.
+The riser pipes of the BluePump are made of strong BOODE PVC pipes, which are connected to each other with custom-made PVC glue-sockets.
 PVC pipes are perfect for all types of groundwater, they are relatively light and easy to work with.
-However, when many PVC pipes are suspended in a borehole, due to the total weigt they will stretch up and down during pumping.
+However, when many PVC pipes are suspended in a borehole, due to the total weight they will stretch up and down during pumping.
 With time this can cause small cracks and leaks.
 To overcome this problem, we have developed for the BluePump a "Bottom Support System (BSS).
 Over 800 BluePumps are installed with the BSS, it's now a proven technology that makes installation easy and avoids PVC pipes to break.

 1. Standard installation; with PVC pipes hanging on the T-piece.

 2. Bottom Support installation; with PVC pipes all the way to the bottom.

 In either way, the installation of the steel Blue box (35) parts and the handle (47) is the same.

 It is important to know that the BluePump has a special designed T-Piece (Nr.
 6) that can be used as well for the Hanging installation as well as for the Bottom Support installation.